miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 F-statistic: 3.041e+05 on 1 and 53938 DF,  p-value: < 2.2e-16
 ```

-We can see in this results the coefficients in the `Estimate` field and the different statistics that we discussed in the previous sections such as the test statistic `t test`.
+We can see in these results the coefficients in the `Estimate` field and the different statistics that we discussed in the previous sections such as the test statistic `t test`.

 If we look at the p-values of the parameters associated with the intercept and carat, we can say that both are statistically significant as the *p-value < 0.05*.
 We can also see how good the goodness of fit of the model is by looking at the $R^2=0.8493$, which means that ~85% of the price variability is explained by the model (In this case is not a great performance, taking into account the characteristics of the dependent variable `price`).

-In the case of the interpretation of the coefficients, we see that the intercept does not have a direct interpretation, because when the carat is 0 the price is -2256 dollars, which does not make any sense.
+For the interpretation of the coefficients, we see that the intercept does not have a direct interpretation, because when the carat is 0 the price is -2256 dollars, which does not make any sense.
 However, we can see for the case of the parameter associated with the explanatory variable that as the carat increases by one unit, the price increases by 7756.43 dollars.

 We can take a look at the statistical significance of the parameters with the analysis of variance of the model using `anova(model)`.
 This line will give the following results: